abbasarezoo/site/_posts/2016-07-03-four-tips-for-students-young-designers.md

 ### Specialise and become an expert

 If you’ve studied computer science and are looking for a career in Ruby development then focus on that.
 Don’t waste your time trying to level up your CSS skills.
-If you’re obsessed with print, inks, paper stocks and Pantone books then stay in that world.
-There will be time to develop your skill set as your career progresses.
+If you’re obsessed with print, inks, paper stocks and Pantone swatches then stay in that world.
+There will be time to develop your skill set as your career progresses, try not the be everything to everybody just yet.

 > If you promote yourself as an all-knowing hero we will question you on it so be ready.